 Over 4 million people have Sickle Cell Anemia, the vast majority in sub-Saharan Africa.

 Many different symptoms of disease.
 Sickle cell crisis consists of episodes of severe pain, stroke, anemia (low blood percentage) and swelling of the hands and feet.
-Pain during the "vaso-occlusive" crisis is due to the sickle cell-shaped red blood cells not passing through narrow blood vessels.
-Thus occurs blood clots / thrombosis og osteonecrosis.
+Pain in «vaso-occlusive» crisis is due to the sickle cell-shaped red blood cells not passing through narrow blood vessels.
+Thus arises blood clots / thrombosis og osteonecrosis.
 Aplastic crisis (low number of blood cells) and hemolytic crisis (hemolysis of red blood cells) is caused by the destruction of the sickle cell blood cells.
 Such sickle cell crises can be triggered by infections, blood transfers, surgeries and pregnancies.

 Similar conditions / Differential diagnoses